LinkedInAttic/venus.js/README.md

 To start the app, run "bin/venus" from the root.

 See /test/data/sample_mocha.js for a sample test set.
+Checkout the wiki for more info.